ShravaniRajanelli/Project-on-Titanic-Survival-Prediction/README.md

  score.

 ## Results
-The final model achieved an accuracy of X% on the testing dataset.
-Detailed results and insights can be found in the Jupyter notebook here.
+The final model achieved an accuracy of 94% on the testing dataset.
+Detailed results and insights can be found in the Jupyter notebook file.

 ## Dependencies
 * Python